| This page forms part of UK Editing Best Practice. Editors are encouraged to follow these guidelines. |

 Gatso Red Light Cameras

-Gatso red light cameras differ from their speed detection counterparts and will be triggered when driving through a red light.
+Gatso red light cameras differ from speed detection cameras and will trigger when a driver runs a red light.

-These cameras use radar to measure the speed of a vehicle and if they are setup to also capture speed there will be calibration road markings on the road.
+These cameras use radar to measure a vehicle’s speed, and if they are set up to also capture speed, there will be calibration road markings.

 When approving a red light camera in Waze Map Editor, it should be placed on the stop line.